 No, it is not a health hazard.
 Please make sure the lid is closed and it shouldn't cause any nuisance at all.

 My bin has not been emptied.
 What happens now?

 In other circumstances, if a bin is missed, every effort will be made to empty it on the day that it is reported, providing it is not too late in the day.
-Otherwise, it will be emptied on the next working day.
+Otherwise, it will be emptied within 5 working days.
 To report a missed bin, please visit our do it online page.

 My bin is damaged.
 What can I do?